cruzgerman216/CodeLabs-Angular-Exercises/exercises/Http-Requests/http-requests.md

 ```
 - In the subscribe method, store the data that is being passed in, in a property called myMovies which is set to any empty array initially;
 - Use ngFor to output the array of myMovies.
 You should see the data that exists from firebase onto your webpage.

+**Exercise 1.3: Add a loading icon when sending a get request to firebase**
+- When fetching the movie data using a get request, use a loading icon to indicate that you are loading the movie data (refer to the reference for free icons)
+- When you are finishing getting the movie data, the icon shouldn't be showing.

+reference: https://loading.io/css/ (NOTE: you will have to change the colors in the css.
+By default the colors applied to the css are white)